Technical geography: Quantitative revolution

 Technical geography differentiated more clearly during the quantitative revolution in the 1950s and 1960s.
 Before this, the techniques and methods of handling spatial information were primarily focused on supporting human or physical geography, rather than a subject of study itself.
 World War II, which saw the extensive use of cartography and air photos, revolutionized these techniques and brought a new focus on the benefits they offered.
 In the years before the quantitative revolution, geography was generally fragmented and focused on descriptive approaches, and many United States universities were eliminating geography departments around the country.
 To address this, geographers began to debate the merits of more scientific and methods-based approaches to the discipline and advocate for the benefits these methods had to other technical courses.
-Some, such as influential cartographer George Jenks went as far as to suggest that cartography should be a separate academic discipline from geography entirely, even if only at a few academic institutions.
+Some, such as the preeminent cartographer George Jenks went as far as to suggest that cartography should be a separate academic discipline from geography entirely, even if only at a few academic institutions.
 This approach was shunned by more traditional geographers, who viewed it as a deviation from how geographers had always viewed and interacted with maps.
-While how best to approach the technical aspect of geography was heavily debated among geographers, geography departments at universities across the country began to teach a more scientific approach to geography.
-During the early days of the quantitative revolution, the term quantitative geography emerged as a subdiscipline within technical geography focusing exclusively on these quantitative methods for handling spatial data.
+While the best approach to the technical aspect of geography was heavily debated among geographers, geography departments at universities across the United States began to teach a more scientific approach to geography.

 Laws of geography

-The main claim for the quantitative revolution is that it led to a shift from a descriptive (idiographic) geography to an empirical law-making (nomothetic) geography.
-The first of these laws was proposed by Waldo Tobler in his 1970 paper,"A Computer Movie Simulating Urban Growth in the Detroit Region," and more have been proposed since.
-In general, like the concept of technical geography, some geographers argue against the idea that laws in geography are necessary or even valid.
+The quantitative revolution is primarily credited with shifting descriptive, or idiographic, geography to an empirical law-making, or nomothetic, geography.
+The first of these laws was proposed by Waldo Tobler in a 1970 paper, and more have been proposed since.
+Some geographers argue against the idea that laws in geography are necessary or even valid.
 These criticisms have been addressed by Tobler and others.
 Examples of these laws include Tobler's first law of geography, Tobler's second law of geography, and Arbia's law of geography.
+French geographer Ionel Haidu noted Tobler's first law of geography, and the associated concept of spatial autocorrelation, as central concepts to technical geography.